jrutgeer/ROS2_assorted_docs/ROS2_core/ROS2_Logging.md

 And `SET_OUTPUT_COLOR_WITH_COLOR(status, color, output_array)` does [the following](https://github.com/ros2/rcutils/blob/61018b2f88e55ac81edda4a45a02634493c999ed/src/logging.c#L1230-L1240):
 - Calls `rcutils_char_array_strncat`
-  - This concatenates the color string to `output_array`,
+  - This appends the color string to `output_array`,
   - Will not allocate as `output_array` is still empty and its capacity (1024 - 1) is larger than the color string that is copied into it.
 </br>
 </br>